muratk5n/thirdwave/en/README.md

 ---

-FuelCellsWorks: "BMW CEO Zipse 'Hydrogen as an energy carrier will play an important role in many regions of the world'"

----

 H2 Central: "World’s eyes on Whyalla [Oz] as 60 companies bid for green hydrogen plant work.
 Whyalla’s $593 million green hydrogen plant is putting the town on the global map"